apartin2/Projects/README.md

   - CTA6 takes 2 lists of 10 values and outputs in Cartesian product format (x,y).
   - CTA8 simulates a basic vehicle inventory program that allows a user to add or delete vehicles based on inputs and outputs inventory to a txt file ('vehicle.txt').

+##### Northwind PostgreSQL
+This document outlines the ETL process of creating and populating a PostgreSQL instance of the popular Northwind database.
+The write-up includes SQL scripts and screenshots of additional scripts.

+##### Database Fundamentals
+Outlines the process for the creation of an inventory database from inception to ERD to table creation and population in PostgreSQL.

 ## Professional Scripts
 Currently a couple of scripts created after my master's program and used during my career at one point or another.